 If you get a colostomy, you’ll need supplies to care for it.
 You’ll be taught how to manage the colostomy and how to get supplies before you go home.

 When you get home, you may get back to light activity.
 But you should avoid heavy activity for about 6 weeks.
 Your healthcare team will tell you what kinds of activities are safe for you while you recover.

 You may need radiation treatment or chemotherapy after surgery.
-Your healthcare provider will talk with you about this type of treatment and what you'll need to do.
+Your healthcare provider will talk with you about this type of treatment, when it should start, and what you'll need to do.

 When to call your healthcare provider

 Let your healthcare provider know right away if you have any of these problems after surgery:

 Redness, swelling, or fluid leaking from your incision